Chiaki Nagato

-Chiaki Nagato (長戸千晶, Nagato Chiaki) (born April 13, 1987),formerly known by her stage name, Tsubaki Aoi (碧井椿) is a Japanese businesswoman, owner of beauty salon "Chiakiss", CEO of Malaysian entertainment company "Chiakiss Malaysia", realtor, YouTuber and former singer and vocalist of the punk-rock band Pinc Inc under Giza Studio.
+Chiaki Nagato (長戸千晶, Nagato Chiaki) (born April 13, 1987), formerly known by her stage name, Tsubaki Aoi (碧井椿) is a Japanese businesswoman, owner of beauty salon "Chiakiss", CEO of Malaysian entertainment company "Chiakiss Malaysia", realtor, YouTuber and former singer and vocalist of the punk-rock band Pinc Inc under Giza Studio.

 Biography

 Musical career

-In 2002, during the time when she attended to music school Little Cat, Nagato has entered the audition "Asian Ultra Idol Audio" by using her the maiden name Chiaki Masui (増井千晶), produced by Ryuichi Kawamura.
+In 2002, during the time when she attended music school, Little Cat, Nagato entered the audition "Asian Ultra Idol Audio" by using her maiden name, Chiaki Masui (増井千晶), produced by Ryuichi Kawamura.
 The audition was broadcast on the TX Network television program Asayan.
-Although she did not pass through second screening session, on the same year half year later, she auditioned Super Starlight Contest organized by B Zone along with Giza Studio, she has received Special Jury Award.
-In 2007, she mad her first stage appearance on the venue Hills Pan Kōjō, one month later she made solo debut with the single Mirai Wo and was signed under Blue Splash agency.
+Although she did not pass through the second screening session, in the same year, half a year later, she auditioned for the Super Starlight Contest organized by B Zone along with Giza Studio, she received the Special Jury Award.
+In 2007, she made her first stage appearance at the venue Hills Pan Kōjō; one month later, she made her solo debut with the single Mirai Wo and was signed under the Blue Splash agency.
 The single was not successful and did not chart on the Oricon Weekly Charts.
-In 2008, she became the lead vocalist, guitarist and lyricist of the band Pinc Inc. Their biggest hit was final single So faraway, which served as an opening theme to the anime television series Golgo 13.
-After the release of album in 2009, through the official website was announced disband of the band as well as her musical career.
+In 2008, she became the lead vocalist, guitarist, and lyricist of the band Pinc Inc. Their biggest hit was the final single, So faraway, which served as an opening theme to the anime television series Golgo 13.
+After the release of the album in 2009, the official website announced the disbanding of the band as well as her musical career.

 Business career

-In 2012, she established her private yoga and clinic centre Chiakiss located in Osaka, Minamihorie.
+In 2012, she established her private yoga and clinic center, Chiakiss, located in Osaka, Minamihorie.
 Since 2016, she is regularly being interviewed and appears in the writing corner "Chiaki's luxury style" (チアキさんのラグジュアリースタイル) on the life-style and fashion magazines 25ans In 2019, she confessed publicly about her past musical activities through her Instagram post for the first time in 10 years.

-In 2021, Nagato established YouTube channel, in which she shared video collaboration with various artist from the same music company and their relations and daily-life.
-On the same year she would collaborate with the Japanese YouTuber Hikaru.
-In 2022, it's been revealed through the Instagram posts that she has been involved with the both domestic and international real estate business, however the details were and are not shared at all.
-In 2023, Nagato was listed as an official chairwoman of the entertainment company Chiakiss Malaysia SDN.
-BHD established in the Malaysia, Malacca City, the company was one of the main sponsors of the autumn's Japanese anime song festival.
-On the same day, she reveled her full name Chiaki Nagato, for the first time.
-Up until then, in the all interviews she would use only her surname Chiaki.
+In 2021, Nagato established YouTube channel, in which she shared video collaboration with various artist from the same music company and their relations and daily life.
+In the same year, she would collaborate with the Japanese YouTuber Hikaru.
+In 2022, it's been revealed through the Instagram posts that she has been involved with both the domestic and international real estate business, however the details were and are not shared at all.
+The entertainment company Chiakiss Malaysia SDN listed Nagato as its official chairwoman in 2023.
+BHD, established in Malacca City, Malaysia.
+The company was one of the main sponsors of the autumn's Japanese anime song festival.
+On the same day, she revealed her full name, Chiaki Nagato, for the first time.
+Up until then, in all interviews, she would use only her surname, Chiaki.

 Humanitarian ventures

 In January 2024, Nagato participated in a children charity.
 The proceeds from the donations were given to the non-profit organization Juvenile Equal Opportunity (abbreviated as JEO) to help children living in orphanages.
-The amount of money donation hasn´t been announced.
+The amount of the money donation hasn't been announced.